demigecko/CarND-Advanced-Lane-Lines/README.md

 ```

 ![alt text][image6]
-This image cannot be shown properly in githut, please see it in Jupyter notebook
+This image maight not be shown properly in githut, please see it in Jupyter notebook

-#### 5. [Criteria] Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+Please switch to `Advanced Lane Finding_Video`

-I did this in the function of  `measure_curvature_pixels` , I basically followed the instruction to evaluate the curvature for both left and right.
+I did this in the function of  `measure_curvature_pixels` , I basically followed the instruction to evaluate the curvature.
 In my code, I made a fair assumption that both left and right lanes have same curvature.
 Therefore, I introduce a parameter `delta`, it is defined as the diffence of the max values of left and right of line graph of histogram.
-In case of not being able to captaure the right lane accurately due to the nature of dashed line, I defined a global variable of `prev_delta` to keep tracking the program vaild while running.
+In case of not being able to captaure the right lane accurately due to the nature of dashed lanes, I defined a global variable of `prev_delta` to keep the pipeline vaild while running.
 I set the condition that if the differnce of the peak values is large than 300, or the points of right lane is less than 100, the pipeline will use the previous `delta` that saved in `prev_delta` globally.
 ```
 midpoint = np.int(histogram.shape[0]//2)
 leftx_base = np.argmax(histogram[:midpoint])